All Episodes

 Regular listeners of this program who've been with us here for decades and years have heard it over and over again and understand it.

-But if you're new to the program just hearing about it, I can imagine you think that's somewhat controversial.
+But if you're new to the program, just hearing about it, I can imagine you'd think that's somewhat controversial until you stop to think about it.

-Not the suffragette gang and all, but the modern era can be traced to 19, the late 60s, 1970.
+Not the suffragette gang and all, but the modern era can be traced to the late 60s, 1970.

-It was then that if you opened a car door for a woman, it was bad move.
+It was then that if you opened a car door for a woman, it was a bad move.

 Can do it myself, thank you.

-To comment favorably on a woman's appearance was a bad move because it was uh objectifying the woman and denying her mental acuity.
+To comment favorably on a woman's appearance was a bad move because it was objectifying the woman and denying her mental acuity.

-So far, it was it was these were touchy times.
+So these were touchy times.

 It was touch and go with virtually everything one said or did with a woman back then, especially the young women who were all caught up in this, who believed it like it was the new Bible.